 - Long courses, which consist of obtaining a diploma or certification in teaching yoga

-- Short courses, which focus on learning a speciality or type of yoga.
+- Short courses, which focus on learning a specialty or type of Yoga.

-A long yoga teacher training is highly recommended for those who wish to teach in a yoga centre: demanding and engaging, it is an intensive advanced training that requires 100hrs to 500hrs of training...
-Long training programmes are accessible from schools or from one of the many professional yoga associations, including the 4 main ones:
+A long yoga teacher training is highly recommended for those who wish to teach in a yoga center: demanding and engaging, it is an intensive advanced training that requires 100hrs to 500hrs of training...
+Long training programs are accessible from schools or from one of the many professional yoga associations

 - Then another two to three years to train with practitioners in a yoga school, in parallel with writing a memoir.

-Note: it is not a full-time course, your group classes are organized on weekends and your individual classes take place on weekdays.
+Note: it is not a full-time course, your group classes are organized on weekends, and your individual courses take place on weekdays.
 Yoga instruction is spread over the entire schooling year, depending on the goal.
-Tuition fees can range from £1,000 to £6000 a year, depending on the type, of course, offered amd the school's reputation.
+Tuition fees can range from $2,000 to $8000 a year, depending on the type, of course, offered and the school's reputation.

-Did you know ?
-There are now about fifty long training courses to be a yoga teacher in the UK, compared to more than 1,500 short courses ...
+Did you know that there are now many long training courses as well as short ones to be a yoga teacher in the US?

-For those who already have a degree, or who would not want to return to school, short courses or à la carte are ideal.
+Those who already have a degree or who would not want to return to school, short courses or à la carte are ideal.
 They aim to deepen your knowledge or to perfect a technique, such as:

 - Yoga therapy training